T. C. Fairbairn: Hiawatha and other pageants

 Fairbairn first produced his dramatised, costumed version of Scenes from the Song of Hiawatha in 1924.
-Held at the Royal Albert Hall, and featuring the Royal Choral Society, it raised funds for the Royal National Institute for the Blind.
+Held at the Royal Albert Hall, and featuring the Royal Choral Society and Albert Coates as conductor, it raised funds for the Royal National Institute for the Blind.
 The eight performances were so successful that he rebooked the hall and choir for the following year.
 He repeated the show every year until 1939, apart from 1926, the year of the General Strike.
+The production also toured other venues in the greater London area, and at the Brighton Dome.
 All but the first show featured 1,000 performers, 200 of whom were dancers.
-The production also toured other venues in the greater London area.
+Malcolm Sargent took over as conductor and became so associated with these performances that one chapter of one of his biographies is called "The Wigwam Years".
+Chief Os-Ke-Non-Ton of the Mohawk tribe appeared as a soloist.
+Kenneth Alwyn, in the notes for his 1991 recording of Hiawatha, said: